 Ever interested in seeing a bit of the old Japan?
 As mentioned before, you can see Geisha at the Sanja Matsuri festival, but you can also see them hurrying to events throughout the year.
 Asakusa is one of the few neighborhoods in Tokyo that still have Geisha, and it’s said that there are around forty still in the district.

 Thankfully this is not a thing of the past and you don’t have to look to old black and white photos to see Geisha.
 You can still see them now with their colorful kimonos and obis and intricate hairdos and makeup.

 If you thought that Asakusa and its temples and markets were beautiful to see in the day, then definitely head out for a night walk and see the neighborhood lit up.
 It’s a beautiful sight to see with buildings and cherry blossom trees being lit up in a light display and transforming them almost into a different attraction.

 It’s also a great way to see the nightlife and how the atmosphere changes as the sun goes down.

 Asakusa still holds many of its old traditions and buildings which sets it apart from many of the other districts in Tokyo.
 Japan has launched forward with technology and modernization, but Asakusa still retains some of its authentic traditions and old ways of life.

 So feel free to explore the other parts of Tokyo and what they have to offer, but remember that Asakusa can give you an amazing experience of the older Japan.

-I hope I was able to provide value to you in this post.
+I hope I was able to provide value to you in this old Tokyo travel guide.
 If there was something that wasn’t answered or you want to know more about the subject, email me or let me know in the comments below.
 I’d love to hear you out and answer you as best I can.